| IPS panels hide plumbing and services. |

 IPS means Integrated Plumbing System.
 In practical terms, it is a ducting or panelling system that conceals pipework, cisterns and services while keeping them accessible for maintenance.

-That makes IPS panels useful wherever a project needs a cleaner visual finish, better hygiene and coordinated panelling that matches cubicles or vanity areas.
+That makes IPS panels useful wherever a project needs a cleaner visual finish, better hygiene and coordinated panelling that matches commercial toilet cubicles or vanity areas.

 Supplier guidance consistently emphasises four benefits: a neater appearance, easier cleaning, better concealment of services and practical maintenance access.
 Thrislington also positions its ducting systems as elegant but tough enough to withstand serious abuse, which speaks to both aesthetics and durability in public washrooms.